-Section 230(1) of the Companies Act 2016 provides amongst others, that the fees of the Directors and any benefits payable to the Directors of a listed company and its subsidiaries shall be approved by the shareholders at a general meeting.
-Pursuant thereto, shareholders' approval will be sought for the fees and benefits payable to the Directors for the period from 27 August 2020 to the next AGM of the Company in year 2021.
+Pursuant to Section 230(1) of the Companies Act 2016, fees and benefits payable to the Directors of the Company are required to be approved by the shareholders at a general meeting.
+The Company is seeking its shareholders' approval for the payment of fees and benefits to the Directors amounting to RM132,000/- for the period commencing from the conclusion of this 46th AGM up till the conclusion of the next AGM of the Company in 2022.
+In the event the proposed fees and benefits are insufficient, approval will be sought at the next AGM for additional Directors' fees and benefits to meet the shortfall.